-While exploring our jungles, savannahs, and offshore cayes, “take nothing but photos and memories.”
+While exploring our jungles, savannahs, and offshore cayes, remember to “take nothing but photos and memories.”
 Stay on designated paths, leave no litter, and don’t alter the landscape.

-Respect the wildlife: Enjoy creatures from a distance—do not disturb, feed, or keep Belizean wildlife, it’s illegal and dangerous.
+Enjoy creatures from a distance—do not disturb, feed, or keep Belizean wildlife, as it’s illegal and dangerous.
 Avoid purchasing items or jewelry made from exotic animal products.

-Mind the coral: Remain mindful of your surroundings when snorkeling and diving to avoid accidentally stepping on or kicking the coral, and wear coral-safe sunscreen.
+Remain mindful of your surroundings when snorkeling and diving to avoid accidentally stepping on or kicking the coral, and always wear coral-safe sunscreen.